Best & Worst Toyota Highlander Years

 Best Year: 2020

-The 2020 model set a high standard for the new generation, featuring a comprehensive suite of driver assistance features, a spacious and upscale interior, and robust V6 engine.
+The 2020 model came out swinging.
+It packed a comprehensive suite of driver assists, a posh and roomy interior, and a gutsy V6 engine.

 Neutral Year: 2021